mcandre/rubberstamp/README.md

 # REQUIREMENTS

 * GitHub Actions
+* SSH public key registered with repository owner or org admin
-* an SSH private key registered as a GitHub Secret
+* SSH private key registered as a GitHub Secret

 GitHub is doubly nasty, refusing to implement per-org secrets for personal orgs.
 Many users will have to configure the secret per-repository, creating yet more maintenance nightmares.
 Good luck!